 - While thinner beards are professional looking, it’s not ideal, especially for men who have narrow lips and thin mustaches because it emphasizes those weak areas.

 A beardstache looks great and I know you can’t wait to try it.
 But before you do that, there is something you need to know about beardstache and face shapes.

 Ideally, if you are to spot a beardstache, you want to have a strong jaw and a medium or large upper lip area.
 At the end of the day, however, the best face shapes that suit a beardstache include:

 - Diamond face shapes

 Step 1 – Allow the beard to grow

 The first thing you need to do is give your beard some time to grow, usually one to two months before you trim.
 If you have patchy cheeks, castor oil improves hair growth significantly.
-You might also try to stimulate new hair growth using a derma roller.

 Step 2 – Trim everything

 Trim everything except the mustache to a length of 4 to 5mm.
 This step involves deciding between shaving cream and shaving gel before you get down to trimming.

 Step 3 – Allow the mustache to grow